PDF generation

 const mergedRef = Files.mergePdfFileRefs([coverRef, bodyRef]);

-const storedFile = Files.persistFileRef(mergedRef);
+const storedFile = Files.persistFileRef(mergedRef.ref);

-Creating ZIP archives
+## Creating ZIP archives[](#creating-zip-archives "Direct link to Creating ZIP archives")

-Use Files.zipFileRefs() to bundle multiple files - PDFs or otherwise - into a single ZIP download.
+Use `Files.zipFileRefs()` to bundle multiple files - PDFs or otherwise - into a single ZIP download.

 const pdfRef = Files.writePdfFileRef({ html });